cran/ggstatsplot/README.md

 ## `ggwithinstats`

-`ggbetweenstats` function has an identical twin function `ggwithinstats` for repeated measures designs that behaves in the same fashion with few minor tweaks.
-As can be seen from an example below, the only difference between the plot structure is that now the group means are connected by paths to highlight the within-subjects nature of the data.
+`ggbetweenstats` function has an identical twin function `ggwithinstats` for repeated measures designs that behaves in the same fashion with a few minor tweaks introduced to properly visualize the repeated measures design.
+As can be seen from an example below, the only difference between the plot structure is that now the group means are connected by paths to highlight the fact that these data are paired with each other.

 ``` r
 # for reproducibility and data